Call4Cloud | MMP-C | Autopilot | Device Preparation

 Turning on the Windows Firewall is always a good thing.
 You could configure it with Intune.
 I dedicated a blog about this some time ago!

-It’s very easy to turn on MFA and Windows Hello… I recommend requiring users to use at least a device pin instead of their password.
+It’s straightforward to turn on MFA and Windows Hello… I recommend requiring users to use at least a device PIN instead of their password.

 If you want to read more about credential providers and how to use the Microsoft Authenticator for Windows logon:

-Windows has to be kept up to date, go configure Windows 10 update for business within Intune.
+Windows has to be kept up to date; go configure Windows Update for Business (WHfB) within Intune.
 Please beware of the servicing channel.
-You could configure it specifically to use the Insider Slow but for production environments, it’s not the best option so I made sure I selected the “general availability channel”
+You could configure it specifically to use the Insider Slow, but for production environments, it’s not the best option, so I made sure I selected the “general availability channel”

 Don’t forget about the macro’s and file type settings in Office.
 If like me, you didn’t know why blocking DIF and Sylk files is necessary.
 Take a look at this blog from Outflank https://outflank.nl/blog/2019/10/30/abusing-the-sylk-file-format/.
 They do a very good job of explaining why this is important.